Jaywhisker/NLP_2024/README.md

 ```
 To finetune Roberta with default parameters, run the following in your terminal (Ensure you are in the ROOT of this folder):
 ```
-python -m src.train
+cd finalproject_introverts (just to ensure you are in ROOT) python -m src.train
 ```